 Outside of the cost, laser marking systems are also limited to moving on a two-dimensional plane.
 Since it can only scan on the X and Y, it lacks the ability to process materials that have a high hardness or a low ignition point.
 This is a factor that could drive potential users towards more traditional methods, which tend to provide a more human touch that reaches beyond the two-dimensional plane.

-License: The text of "10 Best Laser Marking Machines in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "10 Best Laser Marking Machines" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 You can’t subscribe to updates from All3DP.
 Learn more…